8 Practical Ways to Manage Diabetes in Seniors

 Lifestyle changes like exercising more and eating a healthier diet will benefit your older adult – and you as well.

-Committing to small changes together can also be the show of support your older adult needs to take action towards improving their health.
+Committing to small changes together can also be a show of support for an older adult to take action to improve their health.

 3. Be smart about exercise